Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Similar to cruciate ligament injuries, an injury to the collateral ligament causes the knee to pop and buckle, causing pain and swelling.

-The symptoms of a collateral ligament injury may resemble other conditions or medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of a collateral ligament injury may look like other conditions or medical problems.
+Always see your doctor for a diagnosis.

-In addition to a complete medical history and physical examination, diagnostic procedures for a knee ligament injury may include the following:
+In addition to a complete medical history and physical exam, diagnostic procedures for a knee ligament injury may include:

 X-ray.
 A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film to rule out an injury to bone instead of, or in addition to, a ligament injury.